Manh4real/mock-tiktok/README.md

 # Current work

-- Alert Component ✅
-- Update Edit Photo in Edit Profile ✅
+- Be able to post cropped photo in Edit Photo ✅